…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 In general, messages trigger emotions within us, … sadness, joy, disgust, anger, awe, etc.

-The same message can be crafted in different ways to influence emotional responses.
+The same message can be crafted in different ways to influence emotional responses of whichever side.

 Interpretation also depends on the context.
 Eg. A statement may sometimes be viewed as a complement … or subtle sarcasm.